mongodb/docs/source/includes/note-mongodump-compatibility-2.2.rst

 .. note::

-   The format of data created by :program:`mongodump` tool from the 2.2 distribution or later is different and incompatible with earlier versions of :program:`mongod`.
+   Data created by the :program:`mongodump` tool from the 2.2 distribution is incompatible with versions of :program:`mongorestore` from the 2.0 distribution and earlier.